-- 2) Be physically accessible to the person and must: - (a) Be integrated in and supports full access of persons receiving Medicaid HCBS to the greater community, to the same degree of access as individuals not receiving Medicaid HCBS. - (b) Be selected by the person from among setting options including nondisability specific settings The setting options are identified and documented in the person-centered service plan and are based on the person's needs, preferences, (c) Ensure a person's rights of privacy, dignity and respect, and freedom from coercion and restraint. (d) Optimize, but not regiment, person initiative, autonomy, and independence in making life choices, including but not limited to, daily activities, physical environment, and with whom to interact. (e) Facilitate individual choice - regarding services and supports, and who provides them. - (f) Allow persons to have visitors of their choosing at any time they are receiving Day Services-Adult services.
+- 2) Be physically accessible to the person and must: - (a) Be integrated in and supports full access of persons receiving Medicaid HCBS to the greater community, to the same degree of access as individuals not receiving Medicaid HCBS. - (b) Be selected by the person from among setting options including nondisability specific settings The setting options are identified and documented in the person-centered service plan and are based on the person's needs, preferences, (c) Ensure a person's rights of privacy, dignity and respect, and freedom from coercion and restraint. (d) Optimize, but not regiment, person initiative, autonomy, and independence in making life choices, including but not limited to, daily activities, physical environment, and with whom to interact. (e) Facilitate individual choice regarding services and supports, and which may be: